 Giant spring rolls

-In our local food court, Long Beach, Batu Ferringhi, it didn’t take long to discover a dish that the locals loved.
-Every evening a lady would appear at her stall selling just one thing – giant spring rolls, and once these sold out, which was pretty darn quickly, she’d shut up shop and head home.
+In our favourite food court; Long Beach Cafe, in Batu Ferringhi, it didn’t take long to discover a dish that the locals loved.
+Every evening a lady would appear at her stall selling just one thing – giant spring rolls.
+Once these sold out, which was pretty darn quickly, she’d shut up shop and head home.

 Later in the week we ended up talking to a young guy who we discovered was her son.
 He explained that every day she would make 100 of these spring rolls to sell and they’d go like hot cakes, usually picked up by the locals.
 Now on a mission, we made sure we got to Long Beach early the next evening so we could try them out for ourself and we loved every mouthful.
 It’s always a good idea to eat where the locals do!